xlxlxlx/cancer_gene_primate/README.md

 The database table creation files when a new database table is needed

 ### 1_result_filter_map
 Inputs are outputs from 0_blast_alignment.
-The script maps protein to genes.
+The script maps proteins to genes.

 - protein2gene_name.py
-Map proteins to their gene names and filters results by a given gene list.
+Map proteins to their gene names and filter results by a given gene list.

 ### 2_result_distribution
 Inputs are outputs from 1_result_filter_map.
 The script generates the binary distribution of genes across species.

 - values_to_binary.py
-Map values to 0 or 1, separate the results into tables containing all 1s, all 0s, and the remianing.
+Map values to 0 or 1, seperate the results into tables containing all 1s, all 0s, and the remaining.

 ### 3_result_clades
 Inputs are outputs from 2_result_distribution.
 The script combines primate gene distribution results with nonprimate patterns.

 - 1_clade_assigner.py
-Identify genes that are absent from an entire primate clades.
+Identify genes that are absent from an entire primate clade.

 - 2_clades_cancer_info_expand.py
 Expands the results from 1_clade_assigner.py with information obtained from Cancer Gene Census [^2].